acornsoftuk/xllify-starter/README.md

 - Select **Use this template** (the green button on the top right) and **Create a new repository**
 - Go to the Actions tab, select **xllify Starter** and click on Run workflow
   - This will build an XLL
-- Find the workflow run and observe the build
+- Find the workflow run and observe the build, should take about 40 seconds - **this'll count towards your GitHub Actions minutes (consumed at 2x), but as everyone gets a free quota it shouldn't cost much, if anything.**
 - When the build completes, click on **Summary** and scroll to the artifacts section.
 You can download the xll, it's attached!
 - Unblock the downloaded file and move it out of your Downloads folder.
 Desktop is fine.
 More info: https://support.microsoft.com/en-gb/topic/excel-is-blocking-untrusted-xll-add-ins-by-default-1e3752e2-1177-4444-a807-7b700266a6fb
 - Double click the .xll to open in Excel